User login

 email: daycare@delawareopportunities.org

-Visit the Office of Children and Family Services for additional information on child care subsidy.
+Visit the Office of Children and Family Services for additional information on child care assistance.

 YOU'VE BEEN WORKING HARD--GET THE TAX CREDITS YOU DESERVE!

-Federal Earned Income Tax Credit—The federal Earned Income Tax Credit is designed to boost the wages of working families.
+-Federal Earned Income Tax Credit—The federal Earned Income Tax Credit is designed to boost the wages of working families.
 You may be eligible if you are working and make less than a certain amount of money based on your family size.
-For more information on eligibility requirements for the Federal Earned Earned Income Tax Credit visit The National Women’s Law Center or the Internal Revenue Service EITC webiste.
+For more information on eligibility requirements for the Federal Earned Earned Income Tax Credit visit The National Women’s Law Center or the Internal Revenue Service.

-Federal Child Tax Credit- The federal Child Tax Credit is designed to offset some of the costs of raising children.
+-Federal Child Tax Credit- The federal Child Tax Credit is designed to offset some of the costs of raising children.
 You may be eligible for the federal child tax credit if you have a dependent child under age 17, and if your adjusted gross income is below specified limits, depending on filing status and number of qualifying children.
-For more information or eligibility requirements needed to qualify for Federal Child Tax Credit visit The National Women’s Law Center or Ten Facts about the Child Tax Credit from the Internal Revenue Service website.
+For more information or eligibility requirements needed to qualify for Federal Child Tax Credit visit The National Women’s Law Center or the Internal Revenue Service website.

-Federal Child and Dependent Care Tax Credit- The federal Child and Dependent Care Tax Credit provides up to a certain amount of money in tax assistance to families who pay for care for a qualifying child or dependent in order to work in paid employment.
+-Federal Child and Dependent Care Tax Credit- The federal Child and Dependent Care Tax Credit provides up to a certain amount of money in tax assistance to families who pay for care for a qualifying child or dependent in order to work in paid employment.
 The amount of the credit is based on the family's income, the number of the family’s dependents in care, and the amount the family pays for the care.
 Families of all income levels are eligible.
 In general, the higher the child care expenses and the lower the family’s income, the larger the family’s credit.
-For more information on the Child and Dependent Care Tax Credit visit The National Women’s Law Center or read Topic 602 - Child and Dependent Care Credit from the Internal Revenue Service website.
+For more information on the Child and Dependent Care Tax Credit visit The National Women’s Law Center or the Internal Revenue Service website.

 New York State Department of Taxation and Finance Earned Income Credit